garciaalvaro/the-typography/README.txt

 Typographies can be assigned to a specific context:

 * All site
-* Post types/s (post types available in the site)
+* Post types/s (post types available on the site)
 * Post types/s template (index, single)
 * Front page
 * 404 page

 Each typography can have several groups of selectors with unique modifications from the root typography.
-For example: a typography can be set with a certain Font, a certain Color and a certain Font size;
+For example: a typography can be set with a certain Font, Color and Font size;
-each of its groups of selectors inherit those properties and one might modify the inherited color and another modify the inherited Font size.
+each of its groups of selectors inherit those properties and one could modify the inherited color and other the inherited Font size.

-Available CSS selectors:
+Available CSS selectors include:

 * Text CSS selector (eg: .site-title a)
 * Block Selector (eg: Block Quote > Citation)